isomerpages/tp-virtualcampus/_events/Calendar.md

 <p></p>
 <p>This August, we invite you to ignite your patriotic spirit and join us
 at TP’s very own <strong>National Day Celebrations (NDC) 2025</strong>!
-Look forward to a diverse array of activities, brought to life by our Schools, CCAs/Clubs and partners.
-Be entertained with a vibrant <strong>Racial Harmony Day Carnival</strong>, an interactive <strong>SAF60 Travelling Exhibition</strong>, an impressive <strong>military defence display </strong>by the 23SA, an immersive <strong>gamified showcase</strong> by the RSAF, as well as engaging <strong>fitness-themed challenges</strong> – and many more!</p>
+Look forward to a diverse array of exciting activities, brought to life by our Schools, CCAs/Clubs and partners.
+Be entertained with an interactive <strong>SAF60 Travelling Exhibition</strong>, an impressive <strong>military defence display </strong>by the 23SA, an immersive <strong>gamified showcase</strong> by the RSAF – and many more!</p>
 <p></p>
 </td>
 </tr>